jmcnamara/XlsxWriter/dev/docs/source/working_with_data_validation.rst

   'whole number'.
 * **decimal**: restricts the cell to decimal values.
 * **list**: restricts the cell to a set of user specified values.
 These can be passed in a Python list or as an Excel cell range.
-Excel requires that range references are restricted to cells on the same worksheet.
 * **date**: restricts the cell to date values specified as a datetime object as shown in :ref:`working_with_dates_and_time`.
 * **time**: restricts the cell to time values specified as a datetime object